f5devcentral/access-solutions/solution6/guide/guide.rst

 Customized LTM Profile settings
 ---------------------------------

-- The Client-side SSL profile Client Authentication section has been modificed to support certiciate authentication
+- The Client-side SSL profile Client Authentication section has been modified to support certificate authentication

-  * Trusted Certificate Authorities has been set to ca.f5lab.local.crt
+  * Trusted Certificate Authorities has been set to ca.f5lab.local

     - The bundle validates client certificates by these issuers
     - The bundle must include all CAs in the chain

-  * Advertised Certificate Authorities has ben set to ca.f5lab.local.crt
+  * Advertised Certificate Authorities has ben set to ca.f5lab.local

     - The bundle controls which certificates are displayed to a user when they are prompted to select their certificate